Conspiracy Theories and Misinformation: Where Does Vocal Draw the Line?

 Many conspiracy theories have, over their lifespan (however long), tumbled into the bucket of "urban legends," or "myths."
-Not to say they have been proven, disproven, or dismissed, because for some that is certainly not the case, but rather, these topics have been bounced around so much that it is rarely harmful to bring them up in conversation.
+Not to say they have been proven, disproven, or dismissed, because for many that is certainly not the case.
+Rather, these topics have been bounced around so much that it is generally considered harmless to bring them up in conversation.

 A few examples of "Category 1" conspiracy theories are:

-- UFOs (harmless small talk for the Thanksgiving dinner table)
+- UFOs (innocuous small talk for the Thanksgiving dinner table)

 - The JFK Assassination (no, the CIA did not kill JFK, Uncle Rick just needs to let this one go)

 - Mattress Firm (but seriously, why is there a Mattress Firm on every block in NYC?)